In problems, 1-8 identify (do not solve) the equation as homogeneous, Bernoulli, linear coefficients, or of the form .

-The given equation is the form of linear coefficients.
+The given equation is the form of Bernoulli equation.

 If the right-hand side of the equation can be expressed as a function of the ratio alone, then we say the equation is homogeneous.